 There are a variety of roles—and acronyms—within the program management process.
 If you’re developing a new program management process for your organization, you might not need to use every one of these roles and responsibilities, but it’s important to know what they are and what each role brings to the program.

 A program manager is in charge of a group of related projects.
-One of a program manager’s key responsibilities is to make sure the program’s initiatives align with their company’s objectives.
+One of a program manager’s key responsibilities is to make sure the program goals align with their company’s objectives.
 The program manager should frequently check in on the progress of the projects within their program to confirm they’re still aligned with strategic and business goals.

 A successful program manager will also:

 There are a variety of program manager certifications available out there, the most prominent of which is the Project Management Institute (PMI) program manager certification.
-That being said, program management certifications aren’t a requirement in order for you to be considered a program manager.
+That being said, program management certifications aren’t a requirement in order for you to be considered a program management professional (PMP).

 Those who do decide to get certified as program managers do so in order to demonstrate that they’re serious and invested in program management as a career path.
 A program manager certification can also increase your salary potential or hiring changes for program manager related roles.